paschalugwu/Paschal_SE-DS_Notes/BASh/ProcessesANDsignals.md

 ## 5. Understanding Signals

 In the realm of Bash/Shell scripting, understanding signals is crucial for managing processes effectively.
-This note aims to demystify the concept of signals, explain their significance, and demonstrate practical applications in real-world projects.
+This section aims to demystify the concept of signals, explain their significance, and demonstrate practical applications in real-world projects.

 ### What is a Signal?